Diaper Size Chart By Weight – Newborn Babies to 4 Year Old

 What Diaper Size Chart Is Usually Followed?

 Diapers are certainly one of the most important requirements that parents cannot even think of doing without.
-And buying a diaper is also not that easy because if you buy the wrong size, you are not only at the risk of diaper mishaps and your baby may also be uncomfortable and cranky.
+And buying a diaper is also not that easy because if you buy the wrong size, you are not only at risk of diaper mishaps but your baby may also be uncomfortable and cranky.
 However, we will share a diaper size chart that may help you choose.
-Here is the diaper size chart that will give a fair idea about picking up the correct size for the baby.
+Here is the infant diaper size chart that will give you a fair idea about picking up the correct size for the baby.
+You can also share this baby diaper size chart with your mommy friends to help them avoid diaper mishaps.

 |Weight of the baby||Size|